hschottm/survey_ce/README.md

 # Notes for developers

-#### run before commit
+#### run before your commit

     vendor/bin/ecs check src tests

 #### Test your changes using the survey tables included in the package.

-With version 3.4.3, we have added survey tables to the bundle to enable consistent testing.
-So if you want to test the behavior of a survey in a reproducible way, use these tables.
-At the moment you still have to manually load these tables into your DB, but we are working on automating the tests a bit more.
+With version 3.4.3 we have added survey tables to the package to allow consistent testing.
+You can find the tables in the reference-survey.sql file in the _misc folder.
+So if you want to test the behavior of your changed code in a reproducible way, please use these tables.

+If you make changes to the survey tables, please commit them also to the reference-survey.sql so developers can test their own code against this reference survey.

+Load the tables into your DB and activate Survey 1, which consists of five question pages and one results page.
+For now, you'll need to manually load these tables into your DB, but we're working on automating the tests a bit more.

+The question pages cover all the questions that the package currently offers.
+The results page shows the results of the question pages.
+Currently, however, there are unfortunately still errors on the results page.